 Child care facilities include full-day centers, preschools, before- and after-school programs, and summer camps.
 These health inspections help to reduce the risk of exposure to infectious diseases and food-borne illnesses.

 New Radon Testing Requirements - Radon testing must be conducted for existing licensed child care facilities and test results must be on file at each facility and available for review.
 For more information:

-Information about breast feeding in child care facilites can be found on the on the Colorado Department of Public Health and Enviorment site as well as on our WIC (Women, Infants, and Children).
-Addtionally check out the Breast Feeding in Child Care Tool Kit guidance document.
+Information about breastfeeding in child care facilities can be found on the Colorado Department of Public Health and Environment site as well as on our WIC (Women, Infants, and Children.
+Additionally, check out the Breast Feeding in Child Care Tool Kit guidance document.